QuaCCAToo modules

 • Hahn: Hahn echo experiment, consisting of two free evolutions with a pi pulse in the middle, in order to cancel out dephasings.
 The Hahn echo is usually used to measure the coherence time of a quantum system, however it can also be used to sense coupled spins.

-A class containing Hahn echo experiments, inheriting from the PulsedSimulation class.
+A class containing Hahn echo experiments.

 The Hahn echo sequence consists of two free evolutions with a pi pulse in the middle, in order to cancel out dephasings.
 The Hahn echo is usually used to measure the coherence time of a quantum system, however it can also be used to sense coupled spins.